MeltanoLabs/tap-salesforce/README.md

 The `state_message_threshold` is used to throttle how often STATE messages are generated when the tap is using the "REST" API.
 This is a balance between not slowing down execution due to too many STATE messages produced and how many records must be fetched again if a tap fails unexpectedly.
 Defaults to 1000 (generate a STATE message every 1000 records).

 The `max_workers` value is used to set the maximum number of threads used in order to concurrently extract data for streams.
 Defaults to 8 (extract data for 8 streams in paralel).

+The `streams_to_discover` value may contain a list of Salesforce streams (each ending up in a target table) for which the discovery is handled.
+By default, discovery is handled for all existing streams, which can take several minutes.
+With just several entities which users typically need it is running few seconds.
+The disadvantage is that you have to keep this list in sync with the `select` section, where you specify all properties(each ending up in a table column).

 ## Run Discovery